Languages in Indian Villages

-According to the Indian Census of 2001 nearly 74 percent of Indians live in around 6, 38,365 different villages.
+According to the 2011 census of India, 68.84 percent of Indians live in 640,867 different villages.
 India has about 500,000 villages that are scattered throughout the country, where the population varies accordingly.
 Some villages have a population less than 500, while 3,976 villages have a population of more than 10,000 people.
 In hilly regions of central, eastern and far northern India, villages are more spread out, reflecting the nature of the topography.
-In the states of West Bengal

 Culture in Indian Villages

 Apart from the many caste barriers and differences, there are many observances that emphasise village unity.
 Each village recognises a deity as the protector of the village, and villagers unite in customary worship of this deity.
 Festivals such as Holi, Diwali, Durga Puja, Eid and Muharram bring villagers together.

 Society of Indian Villages

 The social structures in the villages of all regions in India are almost the same.
 Mostly a headman is appointed and the Panchayat, which is composed of important men from the village’s major castes.
-The panchs or the members of the Panchayats are decision makers in case of any problem..
-In present-day India, the government supports an elective Panchayat and headman system, which is distinct from the traditional council and headman, and, in many instances, even includes women and very low-caste members
+The Panchayats are decision makers in case of any problem.

-In the Indian villages the people share the common village facilities – the village pond, grazing grounds, temples and shrines, cremation grounds, schools, sitting spaces under large shade trees, wells, village fields, and wastelands.
+In the Indian villages the people share the common village facilities – the village pond, grazing grounds, temples and shrines, cremation grounds, schools, sitting spaces under large shade trees, wells, village fields and wastelands.
 The ways of life in the villages of India differ from one region to another.
-The head of a family is the father, who is also the principal source of income of the family.
-The women members usually stay back in the home and take care of household works.
-However, the family structure is different in the tribal societies, where mother is the head of a family.
-Now days the women are taking care of the household works as well as engage themselves in different kinds of handicrafts.

 With its folk tradition, uncomplicated lifestyle and unique craftsmanship Indian villages still encompass the essence of Indian ethos.